trOnk12/rijksmusem/documentation/README.md

 *  (optional) CCPA (U.S. privacy string) consent value
 *  (optional) integrator context.
 This contain information that the integrator should provide and will be used by the SDK (for example for VAST macro expansion)

-For the client-side scenario, you may use any streaming server and you are not require to use an AIS.
+For the client-side scenario, you may use any streaming server provided by AdsWizz or Pandora.

 ## Prerequisites for ‘Server-Side Insertion’